neg-serg/negwm/README.md

 *executor*: module to create various terminal windows with custom config and/or tmux session handling.
 Supports a lot of terminal emulators.

+*fs*: fullscreen panel hacking.
+Works unstable, so disable it for now.

 ## procs to run by negi3mods as another process

-There are processes, not threads, separated from the main negi3mods event loop to reach better performance or another goals.
+~~There are processes, not threads, separated from the main negi3mods event loop to reach better performance or another goals.~~

-*info* : module to extract info from running i3-mods via `AF_INET6` socket.
-For example it used to send information to the *polybar* as current workspace or i3-binding mode because of native polybar i3-interaction tends to race condition when you try to switch workspaces backward-forward to quickly.
-Can be used as helper for another modules, like `polybar_ws`.

-*fs* : module to disable dpms, when fullscreen mode are toggled on.
-Also it handles polybar show / hide to mimic ion3 default fullscreen behaviour.
+For now there are no any processes started by negi3mods.
+I've considered that this scheme of loading can cause various race condictions and another stability issues.

 ## procs to run from polybar